Illinois-IoT/main-project/tutorials/day5/day5.md

 Finally, let’s incorporate our code for motion detection into our back-end.
 After this, we will be able to see motion alerts remotely on our video feed!

-To do so, let’s copy the code from day3 and add a new function to `main.py`:
-But we have to add one more line this time: global reference_frame because otherwise the system would treat reference_frame as a undefined local variable.
+To do so, let’s copy the code from day3 and add a new function to `main.py`.
+But we have to add one more line this time: `global reference_frame`.
+This is just a trick to tell Python to use a global `reference_frame` variable instead of a local one.

 ```python
 def detect_motion(image):